Water torture: Forced ingestion

 In this form of water torture, water is forced down the throat and into the stomach.
 It was used as a legal torture and execution method by the courts in France in the 17th and 18th centuries.
 At the end of the 19th century and beginning of the 20th century it was used against Filipinos by American Forces during the Philippine–American War and was employed against British Commonwealth, American and Chinese prisoners of war during World War II by the Japanese.
 The Human Rights Watch organization reports that in the 2000s, security forces in Uganda sometimes forced a detainee to lie face up under an open water spigot.

 Water intoxication can result from drinking too much water.
 This has caused some fatalities over the years in fraternities in North America during initiation week.
-For example, a person was hazed to death by Chi Tau (local) of Chico State (California) in 2005 via the forcing of pushups and the drinking of water from a bottle.
+For example, a person was hazed to death by Chi Tau of Chico State (California) in 2005 via the forcing of pushups and the drinking of water from a bottle.